 CLO: Course Learning Outcomes (CLOs, also called Student Learning Outcomes, or SLOs) summarize the goals and outcomes for students who successfully complete this course.
 These support the PLOs, but are more specific.

 Course Goals and Student Learning Outcomes are as follows:

-By the conclusion of this course, students will demonstrate the ability to write clear and correct programs that utilize the following techniques.
+By the conclusion of this course, students will do the following: